fast/fastrace/README.md

 fastrace = "0.7"
 ```

 Add a `trace` attribute to the function you want to trace.
-In this example, a `SpanRecord` will be collected every time the function is called, if a tracing context is set up by the caller.
+In this example, a `SpanRecord` will be collected every time the function is called, if the caller sets up a tracing context.

 ```rust
 #[fastrace::trace]